Upcoming courses

 Shoulder Rehabilitation: What´s new from a scientific and clinical point of view.

-Level 1
+Level 2

-PROGRAM AND TIMETABLE
+PROGRAM AND CONTENT

 10.30-11h: Break